amf-paulinho/scriptdrop/README.md

 - [ ] Add Some filter feature in some pages to facilitate users life

-- [ ] Improve the Order Workflow and Status Management; There are some gaps that need to be addressed
+- [ ] Improve the Order Workflow and Status Management.
+There are some gaps that need to be addressed

 - [ ] UI Data Formatting